 These mummy dogs are super easy to make and make for a great spooky lunch for your child.
 Serve them with Welch's Halloween Fruit Snacks for the best lunch ever!

-When my kids were little, they were all about the fun food I used to make for them during their homeschool lunches and when they were in private school.
+When my kids were little, they were all about the fun food I used to make for them.
+Their school lunches were always a hit with everyone.
 Their friends used to beg to trade lunches because the things I made for them were so much fun!

-One of their favorites was the bloody bones — they turned out so cool and really all you needed to make them were pretzel sticks, marshmallows and melting chocolate.
-You can find that recipe by clicking here.
+One of their favorites is my Bloody Bones recipe.
+They turned out so cool and really all you need to make them are pretzel sticks, marshmallows, and melting chocolate.

 When I made these mummy dogs the other day, I forgot how much fun it is to play with your food.
 How cool would it be to send your child to school with this lunch on Halloween?